timo-reymann/git-semver-tag/README.md

 `git semver-tag -h`

-As you may have recognized now semver-tag is registered as subdomain.
+As you may have recognized now semver-tag is registered as git subcommand.